albnsft/EL/README.md

 - DT.ipynb: the notebook containing the second part of the project, a decision tree made from scratch
 - main.ipynb: the notebook containing all parts of the project: EDA, preprocessing, feature engineering, model selection, model evaluation, and model comparison

+Bonus:
+- We implemented a research paper using tree-based classifiers to predict the direction of stock market prices.
+The code and results can be found here: https://github.com/albnsft/TreeBasedStockMarketDirection

 Requirements:
 - Python 3.7
 - Jupyter Notebook